 Without the help of worms, "Under normal conditions, the majority of organic material is decayed in three or four years, releasing its nitrogen into the available N forms".3 A redworm

 (Eisenia foetida) consumes about their body weight per day in organic waste.
 One-thousand redworms roughly equal one pound.
 One pound or one-thousand redworms can convert three to four pounds of organic matter into castings each week!

-In addition several ornamentals planted in vermicompost mixtures flowered much earlier.
+- In addition, several ornamental species planted in vermicompost mixtures flowered much earlier.

-Even five percent vermicompost in the vermicompost/commercial mixture had profound effect on plant growth.4
+- Even as low as five percent vermicompost in the vermicompost/commercial mixture had profound effects on plant growth.4

-Because worms are living creatures, we can only fill orders to locations within the continental United States.
+Because worms are living creatures, we can only fill orders to addresses within the continental United States that receive service from the U.S. Postal Service.
 Please include a street address where someone can accept them (they will die sitting in hot or freezing mail boxes).
 Your order will be placed at the farm to reserve your place in the queue and based upon supply and demand, orders are usually filled within one to two weeks.